emotion-analysis-project/SemEval2025-Task11/README.md

 We are pleased to share important updates regarding the shared task setup.
 Below are the details of the changes:

-1. **Separate Codabench Platforms for Each Track**
+1. **Separate Codabench for Each Track**

 Previously, all tracks (A, B, and C) were hosted on a single Codabench competition platform.
-However, due to an unresolved [issue with Codabench](https://github.com/codalab/codabench/issues/1711), we have now created separate Codabench competition sites for each track.
-Additionally, we have improved the participant submission process for better usability.
+However, due to an unresolved [issue with Codabench](https://github.com/codalab/codabench/issues/1711), we have created separate Codabench competition sites for each track and improved the submission process.
 Here are the updated links for each track:

    - **Track A: Multi-label Emotion Detection** – [Track A Codabench](#link)
    - **Track B: Emotion Intensity** – [Track B Codabench](#link)
    - **Track C: Cross-lingual Emotion Detection** – [Track C Codabench](#link)

 3. **Updated Participation Guide**

-   The participation guide has been updated to reflect the changes in the Codabench submission process.
+   - The participation guide has been updated to reflect the changes in the Codabench submission process.
 Please review the guide for detailed instructions.

 5. **Release of All Shared Task Languages**

-   We have officially released the list of languages included in the shared task.
+   - We have released the updated list of languages included in the shared task.
 Details of which languages are available in each track can be found in **Table X**.

 7. **New Dataset Download Process**

-   Participants are now required to accept the task's terms and conditions before downloading the dataset.
-This change ensures compliance with ethical and legal standards for data use.
+   - Participants are now required to accept the task's terms and conditions before downloading the dataset.
+This change ensures compliance with the ethical use of data.

 9. **Revised Evaluation Timeline**